Mr. Alfred Grasso

 He held positions as senior vice president and general manager of MITRE's Washington Command, Control, and Communications Center and vice president and CIO.
 Earlier, he was technical director for the Battlefield Systems Division at MITRE's Fort Monmouth, N.J., site.

 Mr. Grasso is an appointed member of the Defense Science Board.
-He is chairman of AFCEA International's Board of Directors and was vice chair from 2010 to 2012.
 He is a special adviser to the STRATCOM Strategic Advisory Group and is a member of the Stevens Institute Systems Engineering Research Center Advisory Board, the University of Virginia's Department of Systems and Information Engineering Advisory Board, and Howard University's College of Engineering, Architecture, and Computer Sciences Board of Visitors.
 Mr. Grasso is a board member of the Northern Virginia Technology Council, the country's largest technology council.
-In addition, he is the former president of the Board of the National GEM Consortium, a nonprofit that promotes the participation of under-represented groups in the STEM fields.
+In addition, he served as chairman of Armed Forces Communications and Electronics Association International's Board of Directors from 2012 to 2014 and was vice chair from 2010 to 2012.
+He is the former president of the Board of the National GEM Consortium, a nonprofit that promotes the participation of under-represented groups in the STEM fields.
 He previously served for seven years on the Army Science Board.

 Federal Computer Week presented Mr. Grasso with its prestigious Eagle Award in 2012.
 Eagle Award recipients are chosen from among the winners of the Federal 100 Award, which recognizes individuals who have made a significant impact on federal IT.
 Mr. Grasso was cited for his work leading studies on acquisition management and resilient system architectures and for his leadership roles on advisory boards.
 In 2012, the Lido Civic Club of Washington, D.C., an Italian-American civic organization, named Mr. Grasso its Man of the Year for his longstanding commitment to advancing educational opportunities for young people.
 In 2013, STEMconnector® named him to its 100 CEO Leaders in STEM list.